 In tough economic conditions, it is very hard for a startup to grow and thrive.
-And, on the top of various external challenges, they have to bear the stress of hiring the right candidates while facing the following challenges –
+And, on top of various external challenges, they have to bear the stress of hiring the right candidates while facing the following challenges –

 #1 Finding Local Candidates

 The startups are bounded to a limited budget, thus they can’t afford to relocate an employee from outside the regional boundaries.
-Thus, they have to find the candidates locally who can offer the best services.
-This pre-employment test can be very useful as they can test the skills of local employees and find suitable candidates.
+Thus, they have to find candidates locally who can offer the best services.
+This pre-employment test can be very useful as it can test the skills of local employees and find suitable candidates.

 #2 Limitation of Time

 Startup organizations have limited employees – some of the startups are managed single handily.
-So, in this startup needs employees who can work on their own under minimum guidance.
-That’s why by testing the skills of candidates before hiring them, gives a rough idea to startups regarding the practical skills of candidates.
+So, this startup needs employees who can work on their own under minimum guidance.
+That’s why testing the skills of candidates before hiring them, gives a rough idea to startups regarding the practical skills of candidates.

 #3 Matching Ideology